Stanley Williams: Trial

 Williams was convicted in 1981 of all four murders with aggravating circumstances on each count of felony murder (robbery) as well as multiple murder in the case of the Brookhaven event.
 The jury also convicted him of robbery in both cases, and found that he personally used a firearm in the commission of the crimes.
-The jury returned a verdict of Guilty, and the judge sentenced him to death.
+The jury returned a guilty verdict, and the judge sentenced him to death.

 From the beginning of his sentence, Williams maintained his innocence regarding the four murders, alleging prosecutorial misconduct, exclusion of exculpatory evidence, ineffective assistance of counsel, biased jury selection, and the misuse of jailhouse and government informants.
 Williams claimed that the police found "not a shred of tangible evidence, no fingerprints, no crime scenes of bloody boot prints.
 They didn't match my boots, nor eyewitnesses.
 Even the shotgun shells found conveniently at each crime scene didn't match the shotgun shells that I owned."
 However, the prosecution's firearms expert, a sheriff's deputy, testified during trial that the shotgun shell recovered from the Brookhaven Motel crime scene matched test shells from the shotgun owned by Stanley Williams.
 No second examiner verified his findings, and the defense claimed this expert's methodology was "junk science at best".
 Williams' gun was found in the home of a couple with whom he occasionally stayed.
 According to the District Attorney, the husband was undergoing sentencing for receiving stolen property and tried for extortion.
 Williams' lawyers have claimed that the District Attorney quashed a murder investigation in exchange for their testimony.
 The two shells recovered from the 7-Eleven crime scene were consistent with shells fired from this gun, with no exclusionary markings.
 The shell recovered from the Brookhaven Motel crime scene was conclusively matched to Williams' weapon "to the exclusion of all other firearms."

 Critics claim that although he renounced gangs and apologized for his role in co-founding the Crips, Williams continued to associate with Crips members in prison.
 However, when contacted about Williams' alleged ongoing gang activity, Los Angeles Police Department spokeswoman April Harding said there was no evidence of his gang leadership.
 Opponents also pointed out that he received a significant amount of money from outside sources.
 They stated that people who appreciate Williams' work sent him money.
 "It's as simple as that," said Williams' spokeswoman Barbara Becnel.